St John Ambulance Ireland: Organisation

 As with most national St John Ambulance organisations, St John Ambulance Ireland is organised in a paramilitary fashion.
-Its activities are ultimately overseen by a Council, analogous to a board of trustees and chaired by the President of the Organization, currently Bill Fleming.
+Its activities are ultimately overseen by a board of directors.
 The organisation's executive staff is led by a Commissioner appointed by the Council.
 In 2014 the Council appointed Mr John Hughes as the new Commissioner.
 Commissioner John Hughes was Acting Commissioner after the resignation of Commissioner Prof. Patrick K. Plunkett KStJ in December 2013, who assumed the role in 2008.
 The executive includes a Deputy Commissioner, a number of Assistant Commissioners, and the Chief Staff Officer who are responsible for different areas of the organisation's activities.

 Operationally and geographically, the organisation is organised into a number of local units known as "divisions", each headed by a Divisional Superintendent and typically consisting of 10–30 members.
 Superintendents are assisted by Divisional Officers, Sergeants, Corporals and Lance Corporals, who form middle management.
 A division may also have an attached medical practitioner or registered nurse, known as a Divisional Surgeon and Divisional Nursing Officer respectively.

 Divisions are located in cities and towns across Ireland, including a number of divisions in Dublin city and county, with further divisions in Drogheda, Mayo, Cavan, Kildare, Cork City, Glanmire, and Limerick City.

 Ranks of SJAI

-Ranks within St John Ambulance Ireland are defined as:
+Since 2024, St John Ambulance Ireland has dispensed with the hierarchical rank system within the organisation.
+Members will be appointed, for a defined term of office, to roles based on their skills and experience, rather than the time served.
+The former ranks within St John Ambulance Ireland were defined as: